sadiyasultanaa/covid-19-survival-prediction/README.md

  covid-19-survival-prediction
-this project aims to predict whether a COVID-19 patient is likely to survive or not based on various features (e.g., age, gender, patient type).
+this project aims to predict whether a COVID-19 patient is likely to survive or not based on various features (like- age, gender, patient type).
 The prediction is performed using a trained machine learning model, which takes input features and classifies the survival status of the patient.

 Table of Contents